 The vehicle must be exported out of New Zealand within the allowed temporary entry period.

-Talk to the Kiwi Motorhome Importing team and we can put together a cost forecast for you based on the specific vehicle you are looking at.
+Talk to the Kiwi Motorhome Importing team and we can put together a cost analysis for you based on the specific vehicle you are looking at.

 We New Zealanders like to think of ourselves as a nation of DIYers who can turn their hand to most jobs, however international shipping and importing of motorhomes is an entirely different proposition.